Product testing with single-copy measurements: Introduction

 \begin{theorem}[Single-copy Lower Bound on MP Testing, Thm.~\ref{thm:MP-test-LB} Restated] Any algorithm using, potentially adaptive, single-copy measurements to test whether a state is product across all cuts, or is $\varepsilon$-far from any such state (with probability at least $2/3$) must use at least $\Omega(\sqrt{d/n})$ samples. \end{theorem}

 Of course, this bound is most useful when $d\gg n$.
 While larger lower bounds could likely be found by considering more difficult distinguishing tasks, for $n=2$, we have an algorithm with sample complexity matching for constant $\varepsilon \leq 1/2$, implying the sample complexity of single-copy product testing in this regime is $\Theta(\sqrt{d})$. \begin{theorem}[Single-copy, Local Upper Bound on MP Testing, Informal Version of Thm.~\ref{thm:MP-test-UB}] There exists a non-adaptive algorithm requiring only single-copy, local measurements on $O(n \log{n} \sqrt{d}/\eps^2)$ samples of a pure state to test whether it is fully product, or is $\varepsilon$-far from any such state with probability at least $2/3$. \end{theorem} The underlying idea of the algorithm is quite simple: if an $n$-qudit pure state $\ket{\psi}\in(\mathbb{C}^d)^{\otimes n}$ is $\varepsilon$-far in trace distance from the set of all MP states, then one would expect that at least one of the reduced qudit states is sufficiently impure, i.e., $1- \eps_{\mathrm{rej}} \geq \tr{\psi_i^2}$ holds for at least one $i$ and some tolerance $\eps_\mathrm{rej}$.
 The key technical challenge is to show that, for a state that is $\varepsilon$-far from an MP state, at least one marginal is sufficiently impure.
 Then, we can utilize a recent algorithms for single-copy purity estimation~\cite{anshu2022Distributed,gong2024sample} to estimate the purity of each local $\psi_i$ to sufficient accuracy to solve the testing problem with high probability.

-With this brief summary of our main results in place, let us formally define various notions we will need to prove them.
+We note that, after posting an initial draft to arXiv, we were made aware of Ref.~\cite{liu2025Separation}, which proves exponential separations for various entanglement testing tasks.
+In particular, Theorem 2 in Ref.~\cite{liu2025Separation} tightens the sample complexity lower bound for product testing (with $n=2$ parties, i.e. when MP and BP are the same task) present in Theorem 9 of Ref.~\cite{harrow2023Approximate} from $\Omega(d^{1/8})$ to $\Omega(d^{1/4})$.
+Unaware of their work, we independently proved our Lemma 3.3 in order to then obtain our exponential lower bound on BP testing.
+Their Lemma C1 is an equivalent result proved using tensor network diagrams complementing our group theoretic, inductive approach.